 Prospects of the India-Middle East-Europe-Economic Corridor (IMEC)

-- It is 90% already complete or operational.
-IMEC’s advanced stage of completion is a remarkable feat, with 70% of the corridor comprising sea lanes, significantly reducing the need for extensive terrestrial infrastructure.
+- Rebranding of Existing Route: With 70% of the corridor comprising sea lanes, IMEC is 90% already complete or operational, significantly reducing the need for extensive terrestrial infrastructure.
 The European leg of the corridor is already well connected with the railroad network, further facilitating transportation.
 The primary infrastructure requirement remaining is in Saudi Arabia, where the Chinese, known for their rapid infrastructure development, could play a pivotal role.
 Completing this segment within five years is an ambitious yet achievable goal, given China’s track record.

 - Financial Viability and the Wealth of Participating Countries: IMEC’s unique advantage lies in the fact that, compared to BRI, it is a small project that passes through wealthy countries and is a project of the “Rich Men’s Club.”
 The participating nations, including India, the Gulf Cooperation Council (GCC) states, and European nations, have the financial capacity to fund and support the corridor’s development.
 This minimizes the financial burden on any single nation and ensures a shared investment in the project’s success.